chrishop/francis/README.md

 `model.h5` is the resulting keras model that is used to decipher new audio and decide which category it falls under.

-here is an example of it running:
+Here is an example of it running:
 [![asciicast](https://asciinema.org/a/HZcKBP7xU9fpZfXkJOxgHuZlu.svg)](https://asciinema.org/a/HZcKBP7xU9fpZfXkJOxgHuZlu)